North West LHIN Patient and Family Advisory Committee

 Elected representatives, practicing health care professionals, paid employees of health charities, employees of companies in health industries, elected officials, and employees of provincial and federal health ministries and agencies already have a strong voice in making their opinions known to decision makers, these persons are not eligible for membership.

-Members will be selected and recruited in such a manner to ensure diversity that is reflective of the North West LHIN’s population makeup.
-Membership will also represent patient, family/caregiver experiences across different health care settings, including in hospitals, Long-Term Care Homes, and Home and Community Care settings
+Members were selected and recruited in such a manner to ensure diversity that is reflective of the North West LHIN’s population makeup.
+Membership also represents patient, family/caregiver experiences across different health care settings, including in hospitals, Long-Term Care Homes, and Home and Community Care settings.

 Terms of Reference

 Based on its Terms of Reference, the PFAC will both advise and collaborate with the North West LHIN, its leaders, HSPs and staff regarding system-level policies, practices, and strategy, planning, and delivery of patient- and family-centred care within the North West LHIN region.
 Members will: